 What Course For You?
 Level 2 Fashion Retail Art & Design Diploma Level 3 Art & Design - Fashion & Clothing Diploma Level 3 Business for Fashion Retail Diploma Level 4 Fashion Retail Diploma Level 4 Fashion Retail Buying and Range Planning Diploma Level 4 Fashion Retail Merchandising Diploma Level 4 Fashion Garment Technology Diploma Level 4 Visual Display and Retail Branding for Fashion Retail Diploma

-Short Courses Introduction Buying & Range Planning Introduction Visual Merchandising Introduction to Fashion PR & Marketing Introduction to Merchandising Introduction to Buying and Merchandising Post-Graduate Fashion Retail Programme Intermediate Buying and Merchandising Intermediate Merchandising Advanced Buying and Merchandising Introduction to Personal StylingFashion Retail Maths Fashion Art Direction
+Short Courses Introduction Buying & Range Planning Introduction Visual Merchandising Introduction to Fashion PR & Marketing Introduction to Merchandising Introduction to Buying and Merchandising Post-Graduate Fashion Retail Programme Intermediate Buying and Merchandising Intermediate Merchandising Advanced Buying and Merchandising Introduction to Fashion StylingFashion Retail Maths Fashion Art Direction